borisdj/borisdj.github.io/_posts/2024-04-01-lightning-network.md

 **Scaling Issues**:
 * Bitcoin base layer and Blockchain architecture in general do not scale.
 In order to remain decentralized enough in the long term, from a governance perspective, it needs robust structure and high redundancy.
 This puts practical constraints on DB to enable many distributed nodes.
 It also limits the number of transactions per second (TPS), in order to achieve global sync state for consensus.
+DB size needs to grow at moderate pace in order for many nodes to be able to keep up with storage capacity and internet bandwith.
 Even if Bitcoin 10 TPS were to be somehow miraculously increased by a factor of 10 without losing security, still 100 TPS would change nothing, since for the entire world we need at least 1 million TPS.
 * [**Blockchain Trilemma**](https://medium.com/@chainway_xyz/the-true-trilemma-for-bitcoin-layers-06855d535b95){:target="_blank"} <u>/\</u> (resilience vs efficiency):
 1.Decentralisation, 2.Security, 3.Scalability (No̱ 3 left for [**next layers**](https://www.minima.global/post/taking-blockchain-scalability-to-the-next-layer){:target="_blank"}).